 Every DJ has a different operation when, mixing, choosing tracks, adding effects, loops, etc..
 Electronic music production and DJing are moving together hand with hand and we are able to take full advantage to create a smooth, harmonic DJ sets in no time.

 There are various DJ setups that you can play, mix, and record your DJ set.
 Our DJ set has been made in Ableton Live, running on a Mac computer, and a pair of KRK Rokit6 studio monitors.
 You can obviously use your studio or DJ headphones but avoid any low-quality cheap pairs.

 Making a DJ set in Ableton Live in 4 steps:

 1. Track Selection

 You can either spend a specific amount of time per week or month to listen and download new music.
 Or if you constantly listen to new tracks, sets, promos, you can download a song or two every day to build your song collection.
-Either way, you have to be careful and not overfill your libraries with tracks you are not going to use or listen.
+Either way, you have to be careful and not overfill your libraries with tracks you are not going to use or listen to.

 It’s good to instantly organize and categorize your tracks.
 I’m too lazy to do it at first, but every couple of months I spend a day or two to update my libraries.
 We also recommend you to write down the genre, BPM, and musical Key of each song.

 I wanted to make an atmospheric set, with progressive and melodic house tracks.
-I tried to pick tracks on the same key or similar that will sound harmonically.
+I tried to pick tracks on the same key or similar that will sound harmonic.

 For our set we picked the following 11 tracks: